Skip to main content

 On-request runs

-On the Overview, right click the portfolio that you wish to calculate rebates for in the hierarchy on the right-hand side and select Fee calculation → Calculate rebates.
+• In the Overview, right click the portfolio to calculate rebates for and select Fee calculation → Calculate rebates.

 3399614467.png